 The Ultimate Guide to Aqua Yoga

 Aqua yoga is as simple as it sounds.
 It’s practicing yoga in the water.
-It’s a complete yoga practice including asana (aqua yoga poses), pranayama (yoga breathwork), and meditation (done floating) all informed by yoga philosophy.
+It’s a complete yoga practice including asana (poses), pranayama (yoga breathwork), and meditation (done floating) all informed by yoga philosophy.
 You can do it with or without equipment.

 You can also access the full Aqua Yoga Pose Database indexed alphabetically anytime.

 You can wear any clothes you would normally wear in the pool for aqua yoga.
 Bathing suits, UV swimwear, sunglasses, hats, anything you would normally want for an afternoon in the pool is ok.
-My What to Wear for Aqua Yoga covers this more extensively and will come out soon.
+Check out my Aqua Yoga Gift Guide for ideas on what to wear during aqua yoga.

 The best place to practice aqua yoga is a pool.
 Public or private doesn’t matter, whichever you have access to is great.
 You want to work in the shallow end in chest deep water.
 Chest deep water offloads about 70% of your weight due to the buoyancy of the water.
 That makes it both the perfect depth for some pain relief and some challenge.